TimDSmith/HangMan_App/README.md

 -Selecting 'start game' program continues
 -Selecting 'quit game' exits the program
--Selecting 'help' will provide instructions on how to play game Randomly selects a 'word' plus 'definition'
+-Selecting 'help' will provide instructions on how to play game Selecting anything other than 1, 2 or 3 will prompt program to tell user to try again Randomly selects a 'word' plus 'definition'
 The user is given 3 incorrect attempts
 User selects one of the provided definitions by entering either 1,2 or 3